50-Cent/Path2Path/README.md

 # Path2Path
 Basu, Saurav, Barry Condron, and Scott T. Acton.
 "Path2Path: Hierarchical path-based analysis for neuron matching."
 Biomedical Imaging: From Nano to Macro, 2011 IEEE International Symposium on.
 IEEE, 2011.
 The script is written in Matlab 2017a.
 The python version will be uploaded shortly.
+There are several function files.
+To execute the code, the user is requested to use the mainUser.m file.

-The code takes a filepath as input, where the .swc files of neurons from Neuromorpho.org are stored inside different folders under a directory named neuron_nmo.
+The mainUser.m takes a filepath as input, where the .swc files of neurons from Neuromorpho.org are stored inside different folders under a directory named neuron_nmo.
 A sample input as the filepath is "C:\Users\..\..\..\..\Path2Path_Basu\sampleData\neuron_nmo".
 The number of .swc files are prompted in the Matlab Command Window.
 >> Total number of neurons in the file :->17